 The Federal Republic of Germany of 1949 decided to base its nationality law upon the nationality law of 1913, rather than enacting a completely new law.
 In addition to regulations and changes made by the Allied Powers from 1945-1949, the nationality law of 1913 was substantially changed by three amendments, in 1955, 1956, and 1957.
-The first Act, amending the Nationality Act of 1913, abolished collective naturalisation between 1938 and 1945.
-The validity of such collective naturalisation had been a matter of dispute in the jurisprudence and literature of the Federal Republic (Hailbronner & Renner 2005: 63; Genzel 1969a: 113; Genzel 1969b: 98).
-By the second law of 1956, the collective acquisition of German nationality by Austrians was abolished (Makarov 1956: 744).
+The first Act of 1955, amending the Nationality Act of 1913, addressed collective naturalisations, which took place between 1938, and 1945.
+Those who had received German citizenship during that period were still legally considered German citizens.
+However, if a person had been collectively naturalised but did not wish to be a German citizen, he or she could opt out during a period of one year after the law came into force.3 The validity of such collective naturalisations had been a matter of dispute in the jurisprudence and literature of the Federal Republic (Hailbronner & Renner 2005: 63; Genzel 1969a: 113; Genzel 1969b: 98).
+By the second law of 1956, the collective acquisition of German nationality by Austrians was reversed (Makarov 1956: 744).
 Austrians, however, could re-acquire German nationality by declaration if they had established permanent residence in Germany by that time.